dollardhingra/dollardhingra.github.io/_posts/2024-10-05-interview-questions-for-candidates.md

 <hr>

-Here is the final proofread version.

-I have made small "polish" edits for flow and consistency:

-1. **Standardized the formatting:** I removed the explicit label "The Context:" in Section 3 to match the other sections.
-Now, every section flows: *Title -> Context Paragraph -> Question -> Flags*.
-2. **Strengthened Sub-headers:** Changed "Oncalls" to **"On-Call & Recovery"** and "Deadlines" to **"Deadlines & Planning"** to make them look more professional in the table of contents.
-3. **Visual Hierarchy:** I used bolding on the **Green Flag** / **Red Flag** labels so a reader scrolling quickly can immediately spot the good vs. bad signals.

-You can copy and paste this directly into Substack.

----

-# The Reverse Interview: How to Audit Your Future Employer

 We have all been there.
 You have just finished 45 minutes of intense technical grilling.
 You’ve whiteboarded a system design, debugged a sorting algorithm, and explained the nuances of database sharding.
 Finally, the interviewer leans back and asks the inevitable closing question:

 *“So, do you have any questions for us?”*